Ars et Labor Ferrara Calcio

-Ars et Labor Ferrara, formerly known as SPAL (/it/), is a professional football club based in Ferrara, Emilia-Romagna, Italy.
+Ars et Labor Ferrara, (Note: /it/) formerly Società Polisportiva Ars et Labor, (Note: /it/) known for its former acronym S.P.A.L., (Note: /it/) is a professional football club based in Ferrara, Emilia-Romagna, Italy.
 During the 2024–25 season the team played in Serie C, the third tier of the Italian football league system.

-Founded in 1907, since 1928 they have played their home matches at Stadio Paolo Mazza, named after Paolo Mazza (chairman of the club between 1946 and 1977).
+The first city’s club appeared in 1907.
+Since 1928 they have played their home matches at Stadio Paolo Mazza, named after Paolo Mazza (chairman of the club between 1946 and 1977).

 In total, SPAL have participated in 24 top-tier, 28 second-tier, 43 third-tier, 7 fourth-tier and 1 fifth-tier league seasons.
 The club's best finish was when they came fifth in the 1959–60 Serie A; they also reached the 1961–62 Coppa Italia final.

 The club was chaired by the American lawyer and businessman Joe Tacopina and the manager was Francesco Baldini until the 2025 liquidation, after which the team's legacy is carried on by Ars et Labor Ferrara.